SamadritaR/Experience-Overview-Graduate-Student-Assistant--/README.md

 ## 3. Executive Dashboarding with Power BI

 **Context:**
-Leadership lacked visibility into enrollment, funding, and participation data.
+Visibility into enrollment, funding, and participation data needed to be enhanced.
 Static reports weren’t scalable.

 **How I did it:**
 - Designed Power BI dashboards to track KPIs by department and program type.